 The Company believes the allegations contained in the Second Consolidated Amended Class Action Complaint are without merit and intends to vigorously defend against them.
 Additional lawsuits arising out of or relating to the Elizabeth Arden Merger Agreement or the Merger may be filed in the future.
-Motions to dismiss the Second Consolidated Amended Class Action Complaint were filed on March 28, 2017.
+The defendants' motions to dismiss the Second Consolidated Amended Class Action Complaint were filed on March 28, 2017.
+Plaintiffs' response was filed on June 6, 2017 and defendants' replies were filed on July 13, 2017.
+A hearing on the defendants' motion to dismiss is expected to be held sometime in later summer 2017.